steven2358/awesome-blockchain-ai/README.md

 - [doc.ai](https://doc.ai/about) - doc.ai aims to decentralize precision medicine on the blockchain by using AI.
 - [BurstIQ](https://www.burstiq.com/) - Healthcare data marketplace.

+Blockchains for AI in supply chains
+---

+- [Namahe](https://namahe.io/) - Namahe is platform that aims to bring efficiency to supply chain industries by incorporating an A.I. layer.